 One of our most helpful low-water gardening methods was inspired by early inhabitants in tune with their desert surroundings.

 NOTE: If it's windy, it's best to water plants in the early morning.
 Otherwise, water them after it cools off in the evening so the water won't evaporate in the heat of the day.

 Pioneers living through droughts, treated each drop of water as precious.
 You may have seen westerns where the whole family used the same bath water.
 Gross!
 But we can use the same water twice.
-Dan and I carry our kitchen rinse water out to our hummingbird trumpets.
+Dan and I carry our kitchen rinse water out to our Mexican Honeysuckle.
 A friend has an outdoor shower that waters his landscape.
 We use the greywater from our washing machine to irrigate our heritage fig and pomegranate trees.

 Nourishing the soil with compost, covering it with a thin layer of mulch and watering it with rainwater are desert gardening basics.
 To save water and have a healthy plant or tree, it's important to know how much water they require.
 Likewise, it's important to sow the right plant in the right season.
 Another tried and true technique is to plant short-season crops after the monsoons and use added rainwater to grow fast-growing favorites.

 Sadly, it’s been a while since it’s rained in our yard.
 And the rainwater we collected in our water barrels is long gone.
 So I’ve had to resort to using more city water than I want to this summer.
 To offset that extra water use, I look for other ways to conserve water.
 Instead of a full shower, I often take what Nana called a “spit bath” or sponge bath and then pour that water onto plants!

 Since this blog was written we have put in three more cisterns to water our desert landscaping and garden.
 Yay!